maximebf/classql/README.md

-# PSQL (A better name as yet to be found!)
+# classQL

 THIS IS A WORK IN PROGRESS AND IN A STATE OF EXPERIMENTATION

-PSQL is a new kind of ORM for PHP 5.3.
-Based on a custom syntax that wraps around SQL code, it allows to create "object oriented" sql.
+classQL is a new kind of ORM for PHP 5.3.
+Based on a custom syntax that wraps around SQL code, it allows to create "object oriented" SQL.
 No PHP is involved in your models: you define them in SQL!

 ## Features